VietDucNg/VietDucNg.github.io/_pages/about.md

 ---

 <br/>
-**GIS analyst** with 3+ years of experience working with 💻 geospatial analysis, cartography, remote sensing, and WebGIS.
+**GIS and Remote Sensing analyst** with 3+ years of experience working with 💻 geospatial analysis, cartography, remote sensing, forestry and WebGIS.
 Familiar with 🤖 programming, photogrammetry, 3D point cloud, machine learning, and visualization

-🌟 In my daily life, I’m passionate about automating GIS workflows through the power of **Python** and **QGIS**.
-I bring geospatial data to life by applying advanced GIS techniques and present my work through captivating maps and interactive **WebGIS** applications with **HTML**, **CSS**, and **Leaflet** (JavaScript).
+🌟 In my daily life, I’m passionate about automating geospatial analysis workflows through the power of **Python** and **QGIS**.
+I bring geospatial data to life by applying advanced geospatial techniques and present my work through captivating maps and interactive **WebGIS** applications with **HTML**, **CSS**, and **Leaflet** (JavaScript).

 Examples of my works:

-✅ Developed good-looking user-friendly WebGIS applications
+✅ Developed good-looking user-friendly Webmaps

 ✅ Implemented **random forest algorithm** with Landsat 8, Sentinel 1, and Sentinel 2 data in Google Earth Engine.
 Achieved 91% overall accuracy of crop type classification in Central Asia